natberr/Project_Three/README.md

 Using these visualization I created  a new variable – **km_from_cbd**

 Used mean normalization to standardise the data
-Sqft living, sqft lot, sqft above, sqft living 15, sqft lot 15 appear good Km from CBD is negatively skewed

-Used KDE plot and joint plot to explore data
+Used Histogram, KDE plot and joint plot to explore data

 ### Models